parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

     1. The COSHA shall supervise and coordinate matters of common interest to all Halls of Residence of the Institute.
     2. It shall have its own constitution which shall be maintained as an Appendix to this Constitution.
     3. The Chairperson, COSHA (as specified by the COSHA Constitution) shall preside over the meetings of the COSHA and shall be responsible for the implementation of the decisions of the COSHA.
-    4. The Convener, COSHA shall be elected from among the non-executive members of the General Body, and shall maintain the records of the COSHA.
+    4. The Convener, COSHA shall be elected from among the non-executive members of the Senate, and shall maintain the records of the COSHA.
 He/she shall take up executive work on the explicit direction of the Chairperson, COSHA.
 He/she shall represent the COSHA in the meetings of the Senate.
 7. Finance Committee
     1. The Finance Committee shall manage the finances of the Gymkhana and shall control and supervise the expenditures incurred by the Executive wing of the Gymkhana.
     2. It shall report to the Senate the Finances and Accounts of the Gymkhana periodically.